Utilities

 ) -> EnsembleKalmanProcesses.DataContainers.PairedDataContainer

-Extract the training points needed to train the Gaussian process regression.
+Extract and flatten the training points needed to train an Emulator. returned as a PairedDataContainer

 • ekp - EnsembleKalmanProcess holding the parameters and the data that were produced during the Ensemble Kalman (EK) process.